Fractionalized Prethermalization in a Driven Quantum Spin Liquid

+For future work it will be very worthwhile to study other examples of driven fractionalized quantum many-body phases, e.g., the one-dimensional Hubbard model with spin-charge separation, as they might show similarly rich fractionalized prethermalization physics.
+Moreover, it will be interesting to study whether classical spin liquids can exhibit a related phenomenology.
+Often quantum spin liquids emerge in the low-energy manifold of certain systems.
+Investigating under which conditions fractional prethermalization occurs in such systems will be pertinent as well.
+The Kitaev spin liquid studied here exhibits a block diagonal Hilbert space structure on all energy scales~\cite{baskaran2007exact}.
+Hence, weak perturbations are expected to similarly affect the whole spectrum, which renders the fractionalized prethermalization phenomena of the Kitaev spin liquid rather robust.

-Since the experimental identification of quantum spin liquids is notoriously difficult~\cite{knolle2019field}, an exciting possibility would be to use fractionalized prethermalization as a direct signature of fractionalization, and thus, as a probe the Kitaev spin liquid phase itself.
+We emphasize that while fractionalization generically leads to two-temperature prethermal states as we discuss, the converse is not true; see e.g. Ref.~\cite{Lindner2017}.
+Since the experimental identification of quantum spin liquids is notoriously difficult~\cite{knolle2019field}, an exciting possibility would be to use fractionalized prethermalization as a signature of fractionalization.
 In conclusion, our work considerably enriches the phenomenology of driven phases of matter and we expect that fractionalized phases will be a versatile area for exotic non-equilibrium physics.

 \textbf{{\em Note added.---}}While finalizing this manuscript Ref.~\cite{Kalinowski2022} appeared, which proposed the same toric-code based protocol for preparing a zero-flux state in the Kitaev honeycomb model.